Yann39/self-hosted/README.md

 Change it to `0.0.0.0/1, 128.0.0.0/1` to reroute all traffic to the WireGuard tunnel.
 Using `/1` instead of `/0` ensure that it takes precedence over the default `/0` route.

-Finally, to use a VPN client :
+Finally, to configure a VPN client :

-- export config file for your client
+1. Export config file for your client
-- install WireGuard client on your client machine
+2. Install WireGuard client on your client machine
-- load config file from client
+3. Load config file from client

 Do this for each client on every device you need.